darksteelcode/comp16_compilers/README.md

 # Comp16 Compilers
 This is a collection of tools for comp16.
 In `transmit`, tools for transmiting through a serial link to comp16 running a bootloader.
-In `assembler`, an assembler with support for macros is located, though is still under development.
-In `old_assembler`, a previous, unworking version of the assembler is located.
+In `assembler`, a working assembler is located.
+It currently just supports simple asm instructions, but support for macros and procedures is being worked on.